vincentmakes/ComfoSense-Touch/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/vincentmakes)

 ## Stable release - 25.03.2026
 The latest update has several improvements, ensuring clean processing of the CAN frames/commands and making sure that all necessary data is pulled at startup.
 Automation yaml in Home Assistant is also updated accordingly for the fan speed control.
-Tested on [Waveshare ESP32-S3-RS485 CAN](https://www.waveshare.com/esp32-s3-rs485-can.htm&aff_id=142371) as MQTT Bridge (server) and [Waveshare ESP32-S3-Touch Rev4](https://www.waveshare.com/esp32-s3-touch-lcd-4.htm?&aff_id=142371) as client display
+Tested on [Waveshare ESP32-S3-RS485 CAN](https://www.waveshare.com/esp32-s3-rs485-can.htm&aff_id=142371) as MQTT Bridge (server) and [Waveshare ESP32-S3-Touch Rev4](https://www.waveshare.com/esp32-s3-touch-lcd-4.htm?&aff_id=142371) as client display (Works on both Rev3 and Rev4)

-## Important Update - 19.02.2026
-The firmware now works out of the box with the Rev4 version of the Waveshare LCD.
-It's a significant upgrade since this new board doesn't require any hardware modification to dim the screen.
-The new firmware still works with Rev3 and RS485-CAN Boards - no changes there.

 ## Introduction
 This project is inspired by the work of many others who successfully managed to replace the hardware bridge from Zehnder called "Comfoconnect LAN C" by an ESP32 + CAN transceiver, namely those ones in particular : https://github.com/vekexasia/comfoair-esp32 & https://github.com/dardhal/comfoair-esp32 and leveraging the excellent work from Michael Arnauts on mapping the CAN frames : https://github.com/michaelarnauts/aiocomfoconnect